SAP-samples/cloud-btp-cli-api-codejam/exercises/09-deleting-resources-with-api/README.md

 /jobs-management/v1/jobs/{jobInstanceIdOrUniqueId}/status
 ```

+You'll notice that this endpoint reflects what was given to us in the `location` HTTP response header above, which is really convenient.

 From our foray into the scopes that we have in our access token, we might have noticed that we have the scope that we need to make this API call, too:

 ```json